Vikings, Rams could win it all in 2018 ... or crash and burn

 Winning the offseason doesn't mean a whole lot, but if it did, the NFL would have co-champions.
-The Los Angeles Rams and Minnesota Vikings made the biggest moves of the offseason -- the Vikings landed the free-agent QB in Kirk Cousins, while the Rams signed three All-Pros on defense and added a 1,000-yard receiver.
+The Los Angeles Rams and Minnesota Vikings made the biggest moves of the offseason -- the Vikings landed the free-agent QB in Kirk Cousins, while the Rams added three All-Pros on defense and traded for a 1,000-yard receiver.

 It's a long way to the Super Bowl, but these two are all-in now.
 Here's a look at how it could work and what could go wrong for these two teams: